alexbarten/devguides/how_to_setup_a_python_project.md

 A good multi-purpose linter is Flake8.
 It applies the [Python PEP8-rules](https://www.python.org/dev/peps/pep-0008/) like most linters do, but this one does it in a better way.

-To set up a linter in VSCode, you press the *control shift p* shortcut to bring up the VSCode command line.
+To set up a linter in VSCode, you press the *control shift p* shortcut to bring up the VSCode Command Palette.
 Type *python: select linter* and press ENTER to choose from a number of linters known by VSCode (actually: known by the Python extension).
 Flake8 is amongst the choices.
 Navigate and select this option and press ENTER again.
 Probably a window will popup in the downright corner to warn that this Python library has not yet been installed.
 The window offers buttons to start the installation process.
 Select the option to start the installation.
 A Windows command line will show the progress.

 When you have installed the linter, you press *control shift p* and type *python: run linting* to run the linter in your current tab (which should be loaded with a Python source file).
 If the linter encounters a problem (some code that does not comply to the rules), it will show these in the problem tab of the terminal window in VSCode.
 When you click on the problem(s) with the left mouse button, the offensive part of your code will be displayed in the editor window.